Get ready for winter 2026!

 2012, the anniversary year, brought a bigger push: the exterior was repainted, a handrail went into the stairwell, the back door got a code-operated lock, and — perhaps most usefully — a program of drainage work went in on the western side of the building, including new uphill drains and a waterproof membrane along the drying room wall, aimed at keeping the lower floor dry in heavy weather.

-By March 2014, the Board was thinking several years ahead: a kitchen replacement pencilled in for 2016, a downstairs bathroom refurbishment for "2017 or 2018" (both of which did, in fact, come to pass, as the club's next era of records shows), a ski room redesign, and a lounge replacement budgeted at $3,000–$5,000 for the coming season.
+By March 2014, the Board was thinking several years ahead: a kitchen replacement pencilled in for 2016, a downstairs bathroom refurbishment for "2017 or 2018" (the bathroom refurbishment did, in fact, come to pass, as the club's next era of records shows — the kitchen replacement did not, and was still an aspiration years later), a ski room redesign, and a lounge replacement budgeted at $3,000–$5,000 for the coming season.

 One year's accounts stand out from the rest.
 The financial year to 31 March 2013 carried a $55,541 impairment against Buildings & Improvements, alongside a $28,558 payment to a builder, Wilbild Pty Ltd, for "various maintenance repairs" — by a wide margin the largest building-related figures anywhere in this era's accounts, with an architect's fee to Myson & Berkery Architects appearing in the same year.
-Pete's own recollection is that this relates to construction of the upstairs bathrooms, the widening of a corridor, a disabled ramp, and a roadside deck — though he's flagged this as memory rather than a confirmed fact, and it's noted here as such, pending a document that can confirm it directly.
+Pete's current recollection is that this was the downstairs bathrooms rebuild — triggered by a member's knee going through the bathroom wall, and a continuation of the rot problem first uncovered back in 2001 — replacing an earlier recollection of his that pointed to the upstairs bathrooms, a widened corridor, a disabled ramp and a roadside deck.
+Both are memory rather than confirmed fact, and are noted here as such, pending a document that can confirm the work directly.

 The club's lease with National Parks and Wildlife came up for renewal during this period, and the newsletters and Board papers between 2012 and 2014 track the process in some detail.
 National Parks offered Kalymaro, along with the other Perisher Range lodges, the chance to move to a new lease running to 2028 with a further option of either one 30-year term or three separate 10-year terms.
 The Board had looked at this once before and decided against it on cost grounds — the Lease Grant Fee alone came to $20,125 plus GST, on top of a new Base Rent of $10,836 (set against a Market Land Value of $180,604) and several thousand dollars more in legal and registration costs.